MitchMills/RB101/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 # EXAMPLES
->> Please enter an integer greater than 0:
-5
->> Enter 's' to compute the sum, 'p' to compute the product. s
-The sum of the integers between 1 and 5 is 15.

->> Please enter an integer greater than 0:
-6
->> Enter 's' to compute the sum, 'p' to compute the product. p
-The product of the integers between 1 and 6 is 720.

 # DATA STRUCTURES

 # ALGORITHM

 # # # # # # # # # # # # # # # # # # # # # # # # #
 # # # # # # # # # # # # # # # # # # # # # # # # #